IGNW/cisco-csr-ha-iac/README.md

 Notes:

-- SWitching to `local dev` on this branch. `Master` contains work for Terraform Cloud, ~~which is currently being remediated with a Hashicorp ticket.~~ which I  will leave in place until the bad access key issue is solved.
+- Switching to `local dev` on this branch. `Master` contains work for Terraform Cloud, ~~which is currently being remediated with a Hashicorp ticket.~~ which I  will leave in place until the bad access key issue is solved.
 Remediation efforts will continue on the `local_dev` branch, with the iterations on my local machine .

+# Current Issue

+- Unable to stand up an ec2 via Terraform.
+Instance can be created manually (with proper tagging).
+- Error message:
+  - `Error launching source instance: UnauthorizedOperation: You are not authorized to perform this operation.
+Encoded authorization failure message:`
+  - Decoded error message shows an unknown access key attempting authorization.
+Access key does not belong to anyone in IGNW org.

+# Remeditaion:

+- Moved project from Terraform Cloud to local dev; same error
+-